Francisco Palmieri

-Palmieri is the Chargé d'Affaires of te United States in Colombia, the acting United States Ambassador to Colombia, since June 1, 2022.

 Diplomatic career

-Palmieri previously served as Principal Deputy Assistant Secretary of State for the Western Hemisphere from January 2016 to January 2017 and as Deputy Assistant Secretary for Central America and the Caribbean from January 2014 to January 2016.
+Palmieri previously served as principal deputy assistant secretary of state for the Western Hemisphere from January 2016 to January 2017 and as deputy assistant secretary for Central America and the Caribbean from January 2014 to January 2016.
 In this role, he was the principal U.S. negotiator on the Alliance for Prosperity plan adopted by El Salvador, Guatemala, and Honduras.
-Mr. Palmieri also served as the Director of the Bureau of Western Hemisphere Affairs’ Office of Policy Planning and Coordination in 2011-2012.
+Palmieri also served as the director of the Bureau of Western Hemisphere Affairs’ Office of Policy Planning and Coordination in 2011–2012.

-From 2012 to 2014, Palmieri served as Deputy Executive Secretary in the Department of State’s Executive Secretariat, where he managed the flow of information to multiple Secretaries of State and coordinated their overseas travel.
-He also served in the Executive Secretariat as Deputy Director of the Staff Support Office (2000-2001), and as a Senior Watch Officer (1999-2000) and Watch Officer (1990-1991) in the Operations Center.
-He directed and worked on the evacuation of more than 23 U.S. embassies due to war, terrorist attacks, internal political conflicts, and natural disasters through his crisis management response work in the Executive Secretariat.
+From 2012 to 2014, Palmieri served as deputy executive secretary in the Department of State’s executive secretariat, where he managed the flow of information to multiple secretaries of state and coordinated their overseas travel.
+He also served in the executive secretariat as deputy director of the staff support office (2000–2001), and as a senior watch officer (1999-2000) and watch officer (1990-1991) in the operations center.
+He directed and worked on the evacuation of more than 23 U.S. embassies due to war, terrorist attacks, internal political conflicts, and natural disasters through his crisis management response work in the executive secretariat.

 He led the Bureau of International Narcotics and Law Enforcement’s (INL) Latin American and Caribbean Programs Office, where he was responsible for over $800 million in programs, including Plan Colombia and the Merida Initiative, 19 Narcotics Affairs offices throughout the Western Hemisphere, and more than 1,500 employees.
-He was the Director of Embassy Baghdad’s INL Office from 2010-2011.
+He was the director of Embassy Baghdad’s INL Office from 2010-2011.
 In Iraq, he managed a $1 billion program with over 1,000 employees.
-He also served as Director of the Near East and South and Central Asia Office in the Bureau of Democracy, Human Rights and Labor (DRL).
+He also served as director of the Near East and South and Central Asia Office in the Bureau of Democracy, Human Rights and Labor (DRL).

-Overseas, Palmieri served as Political Counselor at the U.S. Embassy in Tegucigalpa, Honduras from 2001 to 2005.
-He also served in San Salvador as the Human Rights Officer at the end of El Salvador’s internal conflict (1988-1990), Santo Domingo as a Vice Consul, and Madrid as a Political-Military Affairs Officer.
+Overseas, Palmieri served as political counselor at the U.S. Embassy in Tegucigalpa, Honduras, from 2001 to 2005.
+He also served in San Salvador as the human rights officer at the end of El Salvador’s internal conflict (1988–1990), Santo Domingo as a vice consul, and Madrid as a political-military affairs officer.

-In July 2018, President Donald Trump announced his intention to nominate Palmieri to be the next Ambassador of the United States to Honduras.
-This nomination was reported favorably by the Senate Committee on Foreign Relations in September 2018, but was returned to the President at the close of the 115th Congress without consideration by the full Senate.
+In July 2018, President Donald Trump announced his intention to nominate Palmieri to be the next ambassador of the United States to Honduras.
+This nomination was reported favorably by the Senate Committee on Foreign Relations in September 2018, but was returned to the president at the close of the 115th Congress without consideration by the full Senate.
 In February 2019 it was reported that the Trump administration would discontinue its efforts to appoint Palmieri as ambassador to Honduras, in the face of opposition from Senator Marco Rubio, a proponent of a more hard-line approach to U.S. policy in Latin America.

-In March 2019, Palmieri was appointed a Senior Diplomatic Fellow for Latin American Studies at the Wilson Center.
+In March 2019, Palmieri was appointed a senior diplomatic fellow for Latin American studies at the Wilson Center.

-Palmieri is Chargé d'Affaires Colombia since June 1, 2022.
+Palmieri appointed chargé d'affaires Colombia on June 1, 2022.